Woodstock Estate: History

+20th century

 In 1921, the property was occupied by the Black and Tans and Auxiliaries, which caused resentment, and then by troops of the Free State Army, who were withdrawn from the premises during the Irish Civil War, on 1 July 1922.
 The house, left unguarded, was burnt down the next day, and remains a derelict empty shell, overgrown with vegetation.
 The grounds are being restored by Kilkenny County Council and are open to the public.

 In the grounds, near the river, is a shooting lodge called the Red House.

 In 1978 the estate hosted the Irish Jamboree, marking seventy years of Scouting in Ireland.
 The celebrations were attended by almost 10,000 Scouts from around the world and they were opened by President Patrick Hillery.